Table of Contents

 Luckily, Expedia works with properties of all types and sizes, so no matter whether it’s a hotel or villa you possess, you can still get access to all the benefits Expedia has to offer.
-To start, you need to register with the Expedia Partner Central, choose your contract type and sign up the lodging agreement.
+To start, you need to register with Expedia Partner Central, choose your contract type, and sign up for the lodging agreement.

 The service comes with a great UX for property owners allowing you to list your short-term rentals quickly and manage properties, prices, and availability easily.